T1A0R3S2H/SahYog/README.md

-# SahYog 💸
+# SahYog

 ## Overview

 **SahaYog** is a Next.js platform that allows individual users to receive financial support directly from their community.
-With diverse contribution channels, including RazorPay integration, SahYog makes it easy for supporters to donate and for creators to manage their donations.
+With RazorPay integration, SahYog makes it easy for supporters to donate and for creators to manage their donations.

 ## Features ✨

 - **Personal User Profiles**: Customizable pages for users to showcase their projects and receive support. 🖼️
 - **GitHub OAuth Authentication**: Secure authentication via GitHub to manage user access. 🔒
-- **UPI Integration**: Effortless UPI payment gateway for quick and secure transactions. 💳
-- **Multiple Contribution Options**: Options for one-time payments, recurring donations, and goal-based funding. 💰
-- **Real-time Notifications**: Instant alerts for users receiving new donations. 🔔
-- **Analytics Dashboard**: Detailed analytics to monitor donations and engagement. 📊
-- **Community Interaction**: Features for donors to leave messages and interact with users. 🗣️
-- **Security and Privacy**: Robust measures to ensure secure transactions and data privacy. 🔒
+- **Profile customization**: SahYog allows the creators to customize their profile allowing them to add profile and cover picture.
+- **Effortless Transactions**: Razorpay integration allows seamless payments in the SahYog website.
+- **Donation Leaderboard**: Based on the amount which the supporters pay, they are ranked in the profile of individual creators.

 ## Installation 🛠️